markets/jekyll-timeago/README.md

 ## CLI

-You can also `jekyll-timeago` from the command line:
+You can also use `jekyll-timeago` from the command line:

 ```
 > jekyll-timeago --help